the vinylist

 • I really liked the checkout flow of Best Buy.
 When checking out, they present two options: sign in or checkout as a guest.
 They have an option at the end of checkout to create an account by inputting a password.

-• `I wanted to ensure that users feel they are inputting the minimum amount of information when checking out as guests so I wanted to divide the guest checkout process in two pages: shipping and billing.
+• `I wanted to ensure that users feel they are inputting the minimum amount of information when checking out as guests to maximize flow.
+I wanted to divide the guest checkout process in two pages (shipping and billing).

 branding

-My goal was to build a clean, precise interface that still carries the warmth and character of vinyl culture—creating an experience that truly resonates with the target user.
+My goal was to build a clean interface that carries the warmth and character of vinyl culture- creating an experience that truly resonates with the target user.

 I was inspired by different album covers, waves, and vinyl lines.
 I especially loved the colors of the Stevie Wonder album.